rwbl/B4R-Additional-Libraries/README.md

 * rBH1750FVI - Get light intensity in Lux from sensor BH1750
 * rDHTESP - Get temperature & humidity for DHT11 & DHT22 sensors connected to ESP8266
 * rESPOLED1608 - Display text on an OLED display with 16 columns and 8 rows connected to ESP8266
-* rLiquidCrystalEx - Write to I2C LCD Displays 20x4 or 16x2
+* rLiquidCrystalI2CEx - Write to I2C LCD Displays 20x4 or 16x2
 * rTM1637Ex - Write to TM1637 seven-segment-displays
 * rTrafficLight - Controlling 3 LEDs Red-Yellow-Green for learning Arduino Functions but also how to create a B4R library